ButbkaDrug/butbkadrug.github.io/content/posts/romans-13.md

 How about now?
 I think that that's a tough scripture.
 I'm afraid I might actually get cancelled tonight.
 Because for many of us, one of the major reasons why we are here in Batumi, is our governing authorities.

 Georgia going through a rough times right now.
 But even as non Georgian citizens we can relate to the situation quite well.
 I think all of Eastern European countries went through similar processes very recently.
-And when this kind of situations rise up, it is no brainier what the world expect from you. - **REBEL**
+And when this kind of situations rise up, it is no brainier what the world expects from you. - **REBEL**

 ### Rebel
 Rebel became our standard reaction.
 When we disagree.
 When we have enough of it.
 When we want something we don't have, but as we think we deserve.
 We rebel.
 In the garden of Eden, Adam and Even rebelled against God.
 But first Satan rebelled against God.
 Rebel - is his invention.
 It is his way.

-Our scripture for today is opposite to rebel.
-It has a few bold statements that rob us the wrong way.
+But as we read our scripture for today, we can different pattern.
+Our passage suggest something opposite to rebel.
+It has a few bold statements that rub us the wrong way.

 > "there is no authority except from God..."

 > "whoever resists the authorities resists what God has appointed..."

-> "that authorities are God's servants..."
+> "authorities are God's servants..."

 Paul, are you out of your mind?

 ### Paul
 Paul experienced fare amount of persecution from authorities.
 Roman government was not a fan of Christians by any stretch of the imagination.
 And yet, Paul by the inspiration of the Holy Spirit still writes this lines. "be in subjection"... "pay taxes"...
 Simply be a good citizen in all regards.

 This is what God wants from you!
-Do this as an act of, obedience to God.
+Do this as an act of obedience to God.
 Act of worship.

 ### Law breakers
 God instituted authorities.
 They have function and responsibility before God.
 To serve people.
 To Protect them from wrongdoers.
 Punish the crime and etc. But even if they do not fulfill their function well.
 It does not make it fair for us to break the law.